Sat-Fi 2 and Spot X Updates for December, 2020

 Time for all Spot X users to update their firmware.
 Let’s make certain you know how to do this.

 1. Download the device updater to your computer and then install it.
+By computer I mean a desktop OS, not a mobile OS.
 Run the program.
 Do this first.
 THEN

 2. Connect your Spot X and follow the instructions presented.